Social-Emotional Domain: Positivity

 - Positive Attitude for Elementary Students – An animated video that visually portrays the importance of a positive mindset. https://www.youtube.com/watch?v=vmLIJAc5kyg

 - The Greatest – The Greatest is all about perspective.
-Just when you think you are failing, when things seem to be going wrong a change of perspective shines a bright light of realization that you just might be succeeding in other ways. https://www.passiton.com/inspirational-stories-tv-spots/99-the-greatest
+Just when you think you are failing when things seem to be going wrong, a change of perspective shines a bright light of the realization that you just might be succeeding in other ways. https://www.passiton.com/inspirational-stories-tv-spots/99-the-greatest